AdaCore/gnatstudio/docs/users_guide/extending.rst

     between compile and debug operations.

-    When enabled, the debugger also preserves the contents of the data window whenever it's closed.
+    When enabled, the debugger also preserves the contents of the data window whenever it is closed.
 Reopening the window, either during the same debugger session or automatically when you start a new debugger on the same executable, recreates the same boxes within the data window.